tbenade/elastic-ci-stack-for-aws/README.md

 ## Multiple Instances of the Stack

-If you need to different instances sizes and scaling characteristics between pipelines, you can create multiple stack.
+If you need to different instances sizes and scaling characteristics between pipelines, you can create multiple stacks.
 Each can run on a different [Agent Queue](https://buildkite.com/docs/agent/queues), with it's own configuration, or even in a different AWS account.

 Examples: